himax25/Data_Visualization_Project/README.md

 # Data_Visualization_Project
-This is one of data visualization projects in Data Science Nanodegree program at Udatcity.
+This is one of data visualization projects in Data Science Nanodegree program at UDACITY.
 Base on the information which came from a Kaggle dataset, it tracked the on-time performance of US domestic flights operated by large air carriers in 2015.
 I created three visualizations in Tableau with my insight as the followings.